adityakamath/pan_tilt_ros/README.md

   <img width="300" alt="Pan-Tilt Mechanism" src="https://github.com/user-attachments/assets/a72a7bc5-c7e5-4957-a25e-71fa5ab6baa9">
 </div>

-The mechanism contains a bracket for attaching any payload using a custom mount (Fusion360 file available in the ```meshes``` directory).
+The mechanism contains a bracket for attaching any payload using a custom mount.
 A standard tripod mount is also provided. **Note:** This package is solely for controlling the pan-tilt mechanism and does not contain nodes for attached payloads.

 ## Implementation details